lanceturbes/neovim-config/README.md

 ## Getting Started

+### Prerequisites

+- A GNU/Linux distribution (paths for commands/functions assume a GNU/Linux directory scheme)
-All of the following commands assume you are on a Linux machine and already have a copy of **Neovim 0.8+**.
-I recommend using [Bob](https://github.com/MordechaiHadad/bob) to manage Neovim versions on your system.
+- Neovim 0.8+ (I recommend using [Bob](https://github.com/MordechaiHadad/bob) to manage Neovim versions on your system.)
+- [lazygit](https://github.com/jesseduffield/lazygit#installation) (friendly GUI for git; required by its integration plugin)
+- (optional) [ripgrep](https://github.com/BurntSushi/ripgrep#installation) (for highly enhanced file search with telescope)

+### Installation

-First, back up your current neovim configuration:
+First, back up your current neovim configuration (if you have one; otherwise, skip this step):

 ```bash
 cp -r ~/.config/nvim ~/.config/nvim-backup